 How will the expansion be financed?

 The Co-op is preparing to issue a preferred stock to owners that are Oregon residents.
 This stock will build the Co-op’s equity, strengthening our position when we apply for financing.
 An important way for Co-op owners to participate in the expansion will be owners investing in our preferred shares campaign to occur later this year.
-More information on the capital campaign will soon be available.
+More information on the capital campaign will be available later this year.